gvwilson/thirdbit/src/fiction/cherne/index.md

 south, where Hrstil Canyon separates the coastal region from Thind.

-The western family of languages comprises Seyfertois (spoken in Seyferte, Leyselle, Bruyere, and Aixeme), Enswer (spoken in Ensworth, Colway, and Derway), and Aranese.
+The western family of languages comprises Seyfertois (spoken in Seyferte, Leyselle, Bruyere, and Aixeme), Enswer (spoken in Loghan, Colway, and Derway), and Aranese.
 (A fourth language, Plangentine, is still spoken in a few villages in southern Bruyere.)
 Aranese has become the language of diplomacy throughout most of Cherne, primarily due to the spread of the Balance.
 At the same time,